Are you getting fed up with the shortages at the grocery store?

 No laying boxes

-These chickens aren’t going to reach full maturity, so no egg laying business to worry about.
+These chickens aren’t going to reach full maturity, so no egg-laying business to worry about.
 Easy peasy!
+Leave the nesting boxes in your main coop for your layers.

-Unlike layer breeds that mature slower, red rangers are done with the heat lamp when they are 1-2 weeks old.
+Unlike layer breeds that mature slower, Rangers no longer need supplemental heat when they are 1-2 weeks old.
 After they are 3 days old, I start backing off on the heat until it’s gone entirely.
 Then, it’s to the outdoors they go.
 Super simple!

 Outside at 2 weeks

-TIP for those that live in cold climates: Since we live in the frozen tundra of Minnesota, I always have my chicks delivered the first week of June.
-That way, by mid-June we should be done with the freezing cold temps allowing me to put the red rangers out at 2 weeks of age.
+*TIP for those that live in cold climates: I always have my chicks delivered the first week of June.
+That way, by mid-June we should be done with the freezing cold temps allowing me to put our Rangers out at 2 weeks of age.

 Short timeframe

 12-16 weeks really isn’t very long compared to other livestock!
-It’s a great way to fill your deep freeze in just a few months’ time.
-If you decide halfway through that raising red rangers isn’t for you, don’t worry.
+It’s a great way to fill your deep freeze in just a few months.
+If you decide halfway through that raising Rangers isn’t for you, don’t worry.
 You’ll be done soon!

 #6 They fertilize your lawn, naturally!